codeforkjeff/ruby-data-streams/README.md

 ## Enumerables, Laziness, Force, and Enumerators

-In a nutshell, lazy `Enumerable`s are how Ruby lets us handle streams of data and write pipelines for processing them.
+In a nutshell, lazy `Enumerable` objects are how Ruby lets us handle streams of data and write pipelines for processing them.

 Ruby's `Enumerable` module is used everywhere in the stdlib where you need to enumerate things.
 The only requirement for a class to be an `Enumerable` is that it should implement `#each`.
 An `Enumerable` provides a LOT of operations on top of `#each`, including: